linkerd/website/linkerd.io/content/blog/2024/0606-edge-release-roundup.md

 ## Recommendations and breaking changes

-We recommend `edge-24.5.5` instead of `edge-24.5.4` because `edge-24.5.4`
-switches IPv6 to off by default for the control plane, but mistakenly left it defaulted to on for the Linkerd CNI plugin.
+We recommend `edge-24.5.5` for anyone considering an `edge-24.5.*` release; it has important fixes for the Linkerd CNI plugin on GKE. `edge-24.5.1` is specifically **not** recommended for users of GKE, due to a bug with the default Linkerd configuration in that release.

-In `edge-24.5.1`, the `patchs` metric introduced in `edge-24.3.4` is renamed to `patches`.
+Starting in `edge-24.5.1`, the `patchs` metric introduced in `edge-24.3.4` is renamed to `patches`.

 Finally, starting in `edge-24.5.2`, Linkerd will install the GRPCRoute CRD in the `gateway.networking.k8s.io` API group, in preparation for later GRPCRoute